timchen863/timchen863.github.io/_projects/Baja/index.md

 ---
 layout: post
 title: Baja Off-Road Illini SAE
-description: As part of the suspension and chassis team, I helped design and test critical components for our off-road vehicle.
-I used Ansys and Fusion 360 to perform Finite Element Analysis (FEA), ensuring parts could withstand dynamic off-road conditions.
-I created detailed CAD models in PTC Creo for components such as tie rods, the exhaust manifold, and the shock absorber.
-I also collaborated closely with other subteams to improve part integration and streamline the overall build process.
-This experience strengthened my skills in mechanical design, teamwork, and practical problem-solving in a fast-paced, engineering-driven environment.
+description: As part of the suspension and chassis team for Baja SAE, I designed and analyzed mechanical components for an off-road racing vehicle.
+I created CAD models in PTC Creo for parts including tie rods, an exhaust manifold, and a shock absorber, and performed Finite Element Analysis (FEA) in ANSYS and Fusion 360 to evaluate structural performance under dynamic off-road loads.
 skills:
- - CAD
  - Soldering
  - Welding
  - PTC Creo